-No studies with JANUMET have been performed in pediatric patients.
+No studies with sitagliptin have been performed in pediatric patients < 10 years of age.

 Race

 Race had no clinically meaningful effect on the pharmacokinetics of sitagliptin based on a composite analysis of available pharmacokinetic data, including subjects of white, Hispanic, black, Asian, and other racial groups.